laxier/NewChineseDjango/README.md

 In future releases, the following features will be introduced:

 - **Expanded Interactive Exercises**: Additional exercises for character recognition and sentence construction.
+- **Enhanced Calendar Features**: Advanced scheduling options to better plan and manage study sessions based on user progress and upcoming tests.

 Previously, the project was implemented using Flask, but due to the desire to add new features, it was decided to transition to Django.